m3nt0r/cakephp-twig-view/README.md

       })
     }}

+## CakePHP-powered Filters

+The View class adds some sugar to templates by exposing some Helper methods through filters.
+It  features the most common and useful ones.
+If you think i've left out an important method, geel free to extend the filter (see ```./extensions``` folder) and send me a pull request.

+By default all filter sets (helpers) are enabled.
+Currently available are:

+- time
+- number
+- text
+- i18n

+You can disable any of them by setting ```Configure::write('TwigView.extensions')``` with an list of extensions
+you want (lowercase, like above).
+If you want to disabled them all just set an empty array or change each name to something like 'time_disabled' as the load condition is simply using in_array.

+### Examples

+You can find usage examples for all custom filters inside the ```examples``` directory.

+- translation.tpl
+- filters.tpl

 ## Caching

 The interal Twig caching engine has been disabled in favor of CakePHPs own view caching mechanism.

+## Contributing

+I've added some utitlity methods so i can bring in any Helper and associated Extensions/Filters as quickly as possible.

+If you want to contribute some filters i suggest to look inside the ```extensions``` directory and copy one of the existing files and simply rename methods and class names to your needs.

+You are not limited to filters, by the way.
+Read the Twig Documentation [about extending](http://twig.sensiolabs.org/doc/advanced.html#creating-an-extension).
+The way i extend can also be used to add TokenParsers, Functions, Operators, Globals and more.

+### Basic Workflow

+Extend ```TwigView_Extension``` for your method collection.
+There is not much code in it, but we are at an early stage and inheriting is always a good idea when extending a package.

+Helpers can used like so:

+    self::helperObject('YourHelper')->something()

+The first time you do this the ```YourHelper``` object is stored in the [ClassRegistry](http://api.cakephp.org/class/class-registry "CakePHP API") so we don't spam-create a new Helper instance each and every filter call (inside a foreach table loop, for example).

+Once you are done coding you need to add a call to ```TwigView::registerExtension()``` to your extension file:

+    TwigView::registerExtension(__FILE__, 'Your_Helper_Twig_Extension'); // extending Twig_Extension

+Replace ```Your_Helper_Twig_Extension``` with your extension class name.
+This will simply tell ```TwigView``` what class to use when calling ```TwigEnvironment::addExtension()``` inside the construct

+That's all!
+And please use tabs, not spaces :)